 You can also decide if only people with the link can join your live stream.
 This is important if you want to keep your stream private.
 If you want guests to join in via video and audio (using Zoom, Google Meet or GoToMeeting), then you should only give your link to specific participants.

-If you are streaming more of your wedding than simply the ceremony then there are multiple opportunities to invite virtual guests to participate:
+If you are streaming more of your wedding than simply the ceremony, then there are multiple opportunities to invite virtual guests to participate:

 Improving your live stream video and sound quality is easy to do and can make a big difference for your virtual guests.
-Take a look at these eight expert live stream tips from the professionals:
+Take a look at these ten expert live stream tips from the professionals: